-The time between catching the infection and the start of symptoms (the incubation period) depends on the type of infection you have.
-It can range from one hour to a few weeks but it's usually between one and three days, but symptoms can sometimes come on faster or slower than this.
+The time between catching the infection and the start of your symptoms (the incubation period) depends on the type of infection you have.
+It's usually between one and three days, but symptoms can sometimes come on faster or slower than this.

-- diarrhoea, which may contain blood and mucus, or be watery, greasy or frothy
+- diarrhoea, which may be very watery, or contain blood or mucus

 - feeling sick or vomiting

-- abdominal cramps, bloating, stomach rumbling or pain
+- abdominal cramps, bloating, stomach rumbling or abdominal pain

 - loss of appetite

 - muscle aches

 These symptoms can sometimes be caused by other problems, such as other types of infections, irritable bowel syndrome, ulcerative colitis or side-effect of medicines.
 However, these problems will usually cause symptoms that last for a lot longer than gastroenteritis.